-Liquidity position at December 31, 2018:
+Liquidity position at December 31, 2019:

-At December 31, 2018, total treasury positions reached 557 million euros, 459 million euros in fixed-income, 88 million euros in current accounts and 10 million euros in deposits.
-The treasury position accounts for 27% of the total assets of the entity.
+At December 31, 2019, the ICF Group's total cash position was 340.2 million euros, 250.8 million euros in fixed income, 84.4 million euros in deposits and current accounts and 5 million euros in promissory notes.

-Note 3.2 to the accompanying financial statements for 2018 provides details of the liquidity management policies, as well as information on the maturity dates and main uses and potential sources of liquidity existing at reporting date.
-The Group has a continuously positive accumulated liquidity gap for the period 2019-2033:
+Note 3.2 to the accompanying financial statements for 2019 provides details of the liquidity management policies, as well as information on the maturity dates and main uses and potential sources of liquidity existing at reporting date.
+The Group has a continuously positive accumulated liquidity gap for the period 2019-2034: